 This natural, silicate mineral was used in abundance while building homes throughout the 1930s-1980s.
-Its fire-resistant properties and ease of use as an additive to a number of building materials such as tiling, flooring, insulation, piping, plaster, asphalt, cements, adhesives, caulking, roofing, shingles and siding made it common in homes.
+Its fire-resistant properties and ease of use as an additive to a number of building materials such as tiling, flooring, insulation, piping, plaster, asphalt, cement, adhesives, caulking, roofing, shingles, and siding made it common in homes.

-This odorless, colorless gas is developed from the natural breakdown or radioactive decay of uranium in rock, soils and some cases, well water.
+This odorless, colorless gas is developed from the natural breakdown of radioactive decay of uranium in rock, soils, and some cases, well water.
 Considering how radon is developed, primary routes of exposure to humans are by way of inhalation and ingestion.

-Although size of particles vary greatly by size, composition and origin, it’s important to note that when particulate matter is inhaled, it can have adverse effects on the body.
-Sensitive groups, like people with heart or lung diseases, older adults and children, are most likely to face respiratory health concerns including eye, nose and throat irritation, coughing, chest tightening, shortness of breath, reduced lung function, irregular heartbeat, asthma attacks, heart attaches, premature death in people with heart or lung disease, and more.
+Although particles vary greatly by size, composition, and origin, it’s important to note that when particulate matter is inhaled, it can have adverse effects on the body.
+Sensitive groups, like people with heart or lung diseases, older adults and children, are most likely to face respiratory health concerns including eye, nose, and throat irritation, coughing, chest tightening, shortness of breath, reduced lung function, irregular heartbeat, asthma attacks, heart attaches, premature death in people with heart or lung disease, and more.

-A Venta Airwasher traps airborne pollutants like dust from holiday decorations, bacteria and pollen down to 0.3 microns, all without the use of filters.
+A Venta Airwasher traps airborne pollutants like dust from holiday decorations, bacteria, and pollen down to 10 microns, all without the use of filters.
 Using Venta’s patented Cold Evaporation technology, the Airwasher traps small particulate matter in the basin, only releasing pure, humidified air back into your room.
-Simultaneously humidifying, purifying and diffusing essential oils into your indoor air with one product?
+Simultaneously humidifying, purifying, and diffusing essential oils into your indoor air with one product?
 It’s the holiday season companion you never know you needed.